elastic/kibana/x-pack/legacy/plugins/uptime/README.md

 ### common

-Contains GraphQL types, constants and a few other files.
+Contains runtime types types, constants and a few other files.

+Notably, we use `io-ts`/`fp-ts` functions and types to help provide additional runtime safety for our API requests/responses.

 ### public

-Components come in two main types, queries and functional.
-Queries are extended from Apollo's queries type which abstracts a lot of the GraphQL connectivity away.
-Functional are dumb components that don't store any state.
+We use Redux and associated tools for managing our app state.
+Components come in the usual `connect`ed and presentational varieties.

 The `lib` directory controls bootstrapping code and adapter types.